redhat-openstack/ansible-role-tripleo-image-build/README.md

 How does it work?
 -----------------

-meta/main.yml pulls in the following dependencies that setup KVM, libvirt, and libguestfs
+meta/main.yml pulls in the following dependencies that setup KVM, libvirt, and libguestfs.
+These are provided by [ansible-role-tripleo-parts](http://github.com/redhat-openstack/ansible-role-tripleo-parts)
 * parts/kvm
 * parts/libvirt